kmcquade/policy_sentry_readthedocs_test/docs/iam-knowledge/iam-policies.rst

   * `SID <https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_elements_sid.html>`_\ : Statement ID.
 Optional identifier for the policy statement.
 SID values can be assigned to each statement in a statement array.
   * `Effect <https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_elements_effect.html>`_\ : ``Allow`` or explicit ``Deny``.
 If there is any overlap on an action or actions with Allow vs. Deny, the ``Deny`` effect overrides the ``Allow``.
   * `Action <https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_elements_action.html>`_\ : This refers to the IAM action - i.e., ``s3:GetObject``\ , or ``ec2:DescribeInstances``.
 Action text in a statement can have wildcards included: for example, ``ec2:*`` covers all EC2 actions, and ``ec2:Describe*`` covers all EC2 actions prefixed with ``Describe`` - such as ``DescribeInstances``\ , ``DescribeInstanceAttributes``\ , etc.
   * `Resource <https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_elements_resource.html>`_\ : This refers to an Amazon Resource Name (ARN) that the Action can be performed against.
 There are differences in ARN format per service.
-Those differences can be viewed `here <https://docs.aws.amazon.com/general/latest/gr/aws-arns-and-namespaces.html>`_
+Those differences can be viewed `in the AWS Docs on ARNs and Namespaces <https://docs.aws.amazon.com/general/latest/gr/aws-arns-and-namespaces.html>`_

 The ones we don't use in this tool: